existentialmutt/lt-ruby/README.md

 ## Requirements

 You'll need the `eventmachine` and `json` gems installed.
-RVM users should set the path to their preferred ruby executable in `:lt.objs.langs.ruby/ruby-exe`

 Developed on Mac OS X 10.7 with ruby 2.0.
+Seems to work OK with REE 1.8 and ruby 1.9.
 I have no clue if it works on other platforms.

 ## The Road Forward
 Basic RVM and Rails support support is working (see above).